tildeee/test-task-api/README.md

 1. `FLASK_ENV` as `development` enables hot-reloading
 1. `SQLALCHEMY_DATABASE_URI` we'll use this when we need to tell SQLAlchemy where the database is
     - The `postgresql+` bit is just random stuff I copied/pasted from the internet, I have no idea how much is needed, but I know it's compatible with Heroku deployment ;)
     - In the curriculum, we'll direct students to make a postgres user named `postgres` soooo probably keep that
     - **Replace this if you want**: `task_list_flask` is the name of the database I put.
 It's more likely that the best name for this is `task_list_development` (tho this overrides the rails db)
 1. `SQLALCHEMY_TEST_DATABASE_URI` we'll use this as test db
     - As of right now, I don't know why my project breaks with this

-1. `SLACK_BOT_TOKEN` what's uuuuppp
+1. `SLACK_BOT_TOKEN` what's uuuuppp.
+Message me for me, but instructions are in the relevant wave, too

 ## Simon's Debugging Tips